Babel One: Reception

 "Babel One" was first aired in the United States on UPN on January 28, 2005.
 The episode received a Nielsen rating of 1.7/3 percent.
-This means that it was seen by 1.7 percent of all households, and 3 percent of all of those watching television at the time of the broadcast.
+This means that it was seen by 1.7 percent of all households, and three percent of all of those watching television at the time of the broadcast.
 This was an increase in ratings compared to the previous week's episode, but saw a lower overall number of viewers.
 "Babel One" was watched by 2.53 million viewers, the lowest overall number of viewers to date for a first run episode of Enterprise.

 Michelle Erica Green in her review for TrekNation enjoyed the interaction between Shran and Graal, and thought it was an improvement over the previous week's "Observer Effect".
 She also compared it to The Original Series episode "Journey to Babel", which she watched immediately prior to the Enterprise episode.
-She said that "On the surface "Babel One" has a very similar plot, yet it plays out like an original take on the situation rather than a retread."
+She said: "On the surface "Babel One" has a very similar plot, yet it plays out like an original take on the situation rather than a retread."
 Jamahl Epsicokhan at his website Jammer's Reviews thought that the majority of the episode was "passable" but ultimately ended on a "good note" due to the twist in the ending.
 However, he criticised the promotional campaign by UPN, as he felt that the trailer for the episode had the "unfortunate effect of making the first 30 minutes of the plot extremely obvious to us, forcing us to watch in frustration while the characters put the pieces together".
 He gave the episode a rating of three out of four.